arcvelit/brainfork/README.md

 * r | R : Erase memory
 * s | S : Reset cursor
 * ! : Dump memory
-* *_ : Write char at cursor
+* ,_ : Write char at cursor
-* \* : Erase memory at cursor
+* , : Erase memory at cursor

 ## Behavior
 Brainfork allows in-text comments without needing an indicator (#, //, etc.); write your comments wherever you want.
 However, avoid using the period ( . ) as punctuation.
 See the `program.bf` file for an example of a comment.

 ## Limitations
-The original Brainfuck language supports the comma operator ( , ) to provide a character input; brainfork does not support that yet, it will be treated as part of a comment.
+The original Brainfuck language supports the comma operator ( , ) to provide a character input; excepted in interactive mode, brainfork does not support that and it will be treated as part of a comment.

 ## Demo
 To interpret Brainfuck